Amanda Catherine Correa

 Artistic in nature, Amanda has been creating since childhood.
 Her passion for expression through

-the arts led her to play the violin, weld 3-dimensional sculptures, throw pottery on the wheel, and act, write and direct in the theatre arts.
+the arts led her to play violin, weld sculptures, throw pottery, and act, write and direct in theatre.
 While studying at Meadows School of the Arts at Southern Methodist University in Dallas, TX, the ancient art of yoga and eastern philosophy peaked her interest.
-In 2009, a year after graduating with a Bachelors of Fine Arts in Theatre with a double emphasis in Playwriting and Directing, Amanda completed her first yoga teacher training course – a 500 Hour Hatha Yoga course through Sunstone Yoga Academy in Addison, TX.
+In 2009, a year after graduating with a Bachelors of Fine Arts, Amanda completed her first yoga teacher training course – a 500 Hour Hatha Yoga course through Sunstone Yoga Academy in Addison, TX.

-Amanda’s joy for learning is what inspired her to create a yoga teacher training school, and in 2014 she founded Spira Yoga School, a Yoga Alliance registered yoga school (RYS200®).
-To date, she has graduated 52 yoga teachers and is currently teaching her seventh 200 Hour Yoga Teacher Training course.
-In 2015, Amanda completed a 35 Hour Yoga Nidra course with Dr. Marc Halpern in Grass Valley, CA and an 85 Hour Prenatal Yoga Teacher Training course at Yoga Garden in San Francisco, CA. In 2017, she studied with Judith Hanson Lasater, PhD, PT, completing both Level 1 and 2 of Relax and Renew®, Restorative Yoga teacher training courses, accumulating 60 contact hours with Judith and another 20 non-contact hours in assignments reviewed by Judith.
-In 2018, she continued to study with Judith Hanson Lasater through various continuing education courses, accumulating hours of coursework in anatomy, kinesiology, philosophy and non-violent communication.
-In 2019, she completed the 100 Hour Art of Teaching course through the Iyengar Yoga Institute of San Francisco.
+Amanda’s joy for learning inspired her to create a yoga teacher training program, and in 2014 she founded Spira Yoga School, registered through Yoga Alliance (RYS200®), where she continues to be the Program Director and Lead Trainer of annual training and continuing education courses.
+In 2015, Amanda completed a Yoga Nidra course with Dr. Marc Halpern in Grass Valley, CA and a Prenatal Yoga Teacher Training course at Yoga Garden in San Francisco, CA. In 2017, she studied with Judith Hanson Lasater, PhD, PT, completing both Level 1 and 2 of Relax and Renew®, Restorative Yoga teacher training courses.
+In 2018, she continued to study with Judith Hanson Lasater through various continuing education courses, studying anatomy, kinesiology, philosophy and non-violent communication.
+In 2019, she completed the Art of Teaching course through the Iyengar Yoga Institute of San Francisco.
 Amanda's appetite for continued growth, studies, and practice has gained her the titles Experienced Registered Yoga Teacher (E-RYT500®), the highest designation provided by Yoga Alliance, Registered Prenatal Yoga Teacher (RPYT®), and Continuing Education Provider (YACEP®).